Last week I did something I don’t think I’ve ever done before my entrepreneurial journey: I took a day off.

 First, I felt the need to push through.
 Just let me finish this project, just give me until next week, or the week after that.
 Only one more step – and of course still one after that.

 My husband made me realise what I had to do was exactly the opposite.
 Take a day off, recharge, take it easy.
-“Since you have the possibility, being in charge of your own schedules and all”, he argued, and was of course he was right.
+“Since you have the possibility, being in charge of your own schedules and all”, he argued, and he was right of course.

 It felt hard, but I set a day on my agenda.
 At the beginning of the week it looked like I was going to have to cancel: my week was just so full.
 But with a couple of efficient days, pushing some deadlines and shuffling the priorities, Thursday finally freed up and looked tempting in front of me.